deathbeds/jupyterlab-deck/README.md

 or

 ```
-mamba install jupyterlab-deck # or conda, if you must
+mamba install -c conda-forge jupyterlab-deck # or conda, if you must
 ```

 > See [`CONTRIBUTING.md`](https://github.com/deathbeds/jupyterlab-deck) for a